 Discipleship is the primary emphasis of Montana Bible College.
 We believe it is critical that students learn the skills to disciple another man or woman and the humility to seek to be discipled themselves.
-Indeed, discipleship is the means to fulfill the command Jesus gave in His Great Commission “Go and make disciples of all the nations…” (Matthew 28:19).
-We want students to leave MBC with a vision for ministering to God’s people by living a Godly life and calling others to follow them, be trained by them, even mimic them.
-We wish for our students to be able to compel other believers to “imitate me as I imitate Christ” (1 Corinthians 11:1).
-This is a high calling, but one we believe stems from a humble heart before Christ (Galatians 2:20).
-We are called to live our lives in such a way that others might be able to follow.
-The direct process of discipling may look somewhat unique to specific contexts, but all students seeking a degree from MBC will be expected to engage their lives in the training of others.
+Indeed, this is the heart of Jesus’ commission to His followers: “Go and make disciples of all nations . . .”
+(Matthew 28:19) We want students to leave MBC with a vision for ministering to God’s people by living a Godly life and calling others to follow them, be trained by them, even mimic them – saying with humility, “follow me as I follow Christ” (1 Corinthians 11:1).
+All students seeking a degree from MBC will be trained to engage their lives in the training of others unto maturity in Christ.

 A Life of Academic Excellence

-Every Bible college aims for academic excellence, and we are no exception.
-In the definition of academic excellence, however, we may be somewhat unique.
+MBC’s definition of academic excellence may be somewhat unique.
 While not detracting from the importance of mastering information, we nevertheless maintain that the heart of academic excellence in Christian education is application/obedience.
-Our aim is to present men and women mature and complete in Christ.
+Our aim is to present men and women mature in Christ.

 Focus on the “How” of Bible Study

-While we desire to teach students God’s Word, our focus is to teach students how to study God’s Word.
+Our focus is to teach students how to study God’s Word.
 To that end we introduce the tools of Bible study, instruct in the use of those tools, and offer supervised, hands-on experience.
-Each Bible exposition class incorporates both class sessions and individual assignments revolving around personal study of the Scriptures.
+Bible exposition classes incorporate class sessions, individual assignments and personal study of the Scriptures.